Term of the Moment

 Programs Are in Firmware

-In embedded systems, the software typically resides in firmware, such as a flash memory or read-only memory (ROM) chip, in contrast to a general-purpose computer that loads its programs into random access memory (RAM) each time.
+The software in embedded systems resides permanently in firmware, such as flash memory or read-only memory in contrast to a general-purpose computer that loads its instructions into random access memory (RAM) to run a program.

 Sometimes, single board and rack mounted general-purpose computers are called "embedded computers" if used to control a single printer, drill press or other such device.
 See embedded market, smart car, Windows CE, Windows XP Embedded, Embedded Linux and embedded language.